aravind-sadharani/chandraveena/src/pages/intro.md

 published: true
 search: true
 image: "../../images/Favicon.png"
 description: "Hello, I am S. Balachander.
-I am an Indian classical musician, and I play the Chandraveena.
+I am an Indian classical musician, and a performing artist of Chandraveena.
+Chandraveena is a contemporary string instrument designed to reflect my musical values and identity.
+I play the Chandraveena according to the principles of Indian Raga system and philosophy of Maarga Sangeet.
 Here is a short introduction to Maarga Sangeet, Dhrupad and the Chandraveena.
 Read on to find out!"
 ---
-Namaste.
 Here is a step-by-step introduction to my music on the Chandraveena.
 Check my <a href="/discography/"><inline-button>Discography</inline-button></a> if you would like to jump ahead to my full length recordings.

 <br>